 Ferries operate daily to Nusa Islands from Pemelisan Harbor in South East Bali.
 You can book the ferry online in advance to guarantee the lowest price.

-The ferry ticket to the Nusa Islands also includes a hotel pick-up from your accommodation in Bali and dropped directly to the pier at Pemelisan Harbor.
-The boat trip takes approximately 45-minutes to reach Nusa Islands.
+The ferry ticket also includes a hotel pick-up from your accommodation in Bali and dropped directly to the pier at Pemelisan Harbor.
+The boat trip takes approximately 45-minutes.

 Get your ticket: Ferry from Bali to Nusa Penida